cloudposse/atmos/website/docs/cli/commands/describe/describe-component.md

 The difference between the `imports`, `deps_all` and `deps` outputs is as follows:

 - `imports` shows all imports in the stack for all components.
-This can be useful in GitHub actions (or other CI/CD systems) and in [OPA validation policies](/core-concepts/components/validation) to check whether an import is allowed in the stack or not
+This can be useful in GitHub actions and in [OPA validation policies](/core-concepts/components/validation) to check whether an import is allowed in the stack or not

 - `deps_all` shows all component stack dependencies (imports and root-level stacks) where any configuration for the component is present.
-  This also can be useful in CI/CD systems and [OPA validation policies](/core-concepts/components/validation) to check whether a user or a team is allowed to import a particular config file for the component in the stack
+  This also can be useful in GitHub Actions and [OPA validation policies](/core-concepts/components/validation) to check whether a user or a team is allowed to import a particular config file for the component in the stack

 - `deps` shows all the component stack dependencies where the __FINAL__ values from all the component sections are defined (after the deep-merging and processing all the inheritance chains and all the base components).
-This is useful in CI/CD systems (e.g. Spacelift) to detect all the affected files that the component depends on (and trigger the component's stack if any of the files is affected).
-  `deps` is usually a much smaller list than `deps_all` and can differ from it in the following ways:
+This is useful in CI/CD systems (e.g. Spacelift) to detect only the affected files that the component depends on. `deps` is usually a much smaller list than `deps_all` and can differ from it in the following ways:

-  - The component can inherit configurations from many base components, see [Component Inheritance](/core-concepts/components/inheritance), and import those base component configurations
+  - An Atmos component can inherit configurations from many base components, see [Component Inheritance](/core-concepts/components/inheritance), and import those base component configurations

-  - The component can override all the default variables from the base components, and the final values are not dependent on the base components config anymore.
-For example, `derived-component-3` import the base component `base-component-4` configuration, inherits from it, and overrides all the variables:
+  - The component can override all the default variables from the base components, and the final values are not dependent on the base component configs anymore.
+For example, `derived-component-3` import the base component `base-component-4`, inherits from it, and overrides all the variables:

    ```yaml
    # Import the base component config